Spurty007/soccer/U10-full-rules.md

          * The opposing team must also move behind the build out line during a goal kick until the ball is in play.
          * Limitations on the goal kick as specified in these game rules (see Law XVI) apply.
    * C. GOALS
-      Size will vary in width by up to 9'.
+      Size will vary by town
-      * Minimum size of 7' high x 12' wide.
-      * Maximum size of 7' high x 21' wide.
+      * Maximum size of 6.5' high x 18.5' wide

 ## LAW II: THE BALL SIZE
 FOUR (4)